Healthy Gut, Healthy Mind: 5 Foods to Improve Mental Health

 Posted Jan 29, 2013

-In studies, foods high in omega-3 fatty acids, such as wild cold water fish (e.g., salmon, herring, sardines and mackerel), seaweed, chicken fed on flaxseed and walnuts, have been shown to reduce symptoms of schizophrenia, depression, attention deficit hyperactivity disorder and other mental disorders.
+In studies, foods high in omega-3 fatty acids, such as wild cold water fish (e.g., salmon, herring, sardines, and mackerel), seaweed, and chicken fed on flaxseed and walnuts, have been shown to reduce symptoms of schizophrenia, depression, attention deficit hyperactivity disorder, and other mental disorders.
 This is likely because of the effect omega-3s have on the production of neurotransmitters (brain chemicals responsible for our moods), including dopamine and serotonin.
 By supporting the synapses in the brain, omega-3s also boost learning and memory.

 The foods we eat are broken down into substances that are used to make neurotransmitters and other chemicals that allow different parts of the nervous system to communicate effectively with each other and the rest of the body.
 Next to carbohydrates, protein is the most abundant substance in the body.
 The amino acid tryptophan, a building block of protein, influences mood by producing the neurotransmitter serotonin.

-Fermented foods, such as yogurt with active cultures, kefir, kimchi, tempeh and certain pickled vegetables, contain probiotics (healthy bacteria) which have been shown in studies to reduce anxiety and stress hormones and effect the neurotransmitter GABA.
+Fermented foods, such as yogurt with active cultures, kefir, kimchi, tempeh, and certain pickled vegetables, contain probiotics (healthy bacteria) that have been shown in studies to reduce anxiety and stress hormones and affect the neurotransmitter GABA.
 By contrast, eating too many processed foods may compromise the delicate balance of healthy and unhealthy bacteria in the gut.